Back to Home

 Match Point

-Match Point is a tool that helps table tennis players discover equipment tailored to their individual play style, skill level, and goals.
-Through a short quiz and optional refinement questions, players receive gear recommendations that reflect how they actually play, not just how others review equipment online.
-Through the use of AI and large language models, Match Point is able to interpret player responses and match them with setups that is personal to them.
+Match Point is a tool that helps newer table tennis players discover equipment tailored to their individual play style, skill level, and goals.
+Using AI and natural language, players take a short quiz and optional refinement questions and receive gear recommendations that reflect how they actually play, not just how others review equipment online.

 By giving players clear, transparent reasons behind each recommendation, Match Point turns a traditionally confusing, subjective process into one that’s simple, personal, and actionable.

-High Accuracy: most test cases used in the questionnaire accurately recommended equipment to player archtypes, validated by seasoned professionals and players.
+most test cases used in the questionnaire accurately recommended equipment to player archetypes, validated by seasoned professionals and players.

 My Role